ruizhang84/Android-team/Project2/Docs/TestPlan.md

 During early development, *each code developer* will write their own trivial *unit test* cases (corresponding to the methods they author) and verify passing unit test cases before a commit is done once a feature has been implemented.
 Most of the time, unit test cases will be run more often.

 **Integration & System Test Cases**
 For integration testing, we adopt "bottom-up" approach to test individual software modules as a group.The *tester* will peform such testing before system testing.
-The *tester* will also run Manual Test cases from specifications/requirements that have been written by the whole team, driven by the test lead.
+The *tester* will also run Manual Test cases from specifications/requirements that have been written by the whole team, driven by the test lead, in the system testing.

 **Regression Testing**